pivtorak-studio/pivtorak-studio.github.io/content/en/docs/timeline/_index.md

 # ⏳ Timeline: Path & Evolution

-This section automatically gathers all events of your journey.
+This section automatically gathers all events of the journey.
 **Historical Date** — the date the event occurred. **Publication Date** — the date of the record.

 {{< details "Click to expand the full list" >}}